theasianpianist/sosl/README.md

 StackOverflow Search Library

-A simple Java library that searches Google and StackOverflow for exceptions that are thrown during runtime
+A simple Java library that searches Google and StackOverflow for exceptions that are thrown during runtime.

+A pre-built JAR is included in the /target directory in case you don't want to build your own.

 Usage: